gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See [constructor handling](#constructors) above.
 The changes should be backwards compatible.
 Please let us know if you come across a situation where a plugin or task implementation that worked with previous versions of Gradle does not work with Gradle 1.2.

-### Known Issues

-The Findbugs task does not honor the newly introduced findbugs properties defined in the FindBugsExtension.
-This [issue](http://issues.gradle.org//browse/GRADLE-2473) is already fixed on master.
-As a workaround you have to configure the FindBugs tasks explicitly:

-    tasks.withType(FindBugs) {
-      excludeFilter = file("$rootProject.projectDir/config/findbugs/excludeFilter.xml")
-    }